rdwz/reclaimbook/README.md

 # Problems
 * Right now, there is a limit of 21 characters for the title because line-breaks are not yet implemented.
-* It seems like canvas writing does not work on iOS devices.
+* Scaling might be subpar on some mobile devices.